rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

 `pip install`.
 As per the advice of the Anaconda software authors, any  `pip install` packages should be installed after `conda install` packages.

-## Managing Environments

-With each Anaconda distribution, we have a small selection of widely used environments.
-Many, such as Tensorflow or DeepLabCut should be loaded through their modules, which automate the loading of other relevant libraries that are available as modules.

-If you need packages not available in the global environment, you can make a personal environment for them.
-If you want to copy an existing environment to modify it, you can do that with `conda create --prefix=/path/to/new/environment --clone <EXISTING ENVIRONMENT>`.
-If you want to make a clean environment, you can do that with `conda create --prefix=/path/to/new/environment python=<PYTHON VERSION NUMBER>`.

-Once your environment is set up how you want, especially if it is in your scratch space, you may want to create a backup of the environment into a YAML file.
-You do that after activating the environment with `conda env export > environment.yml`.
-That YAML file can then be used to recreate the environment with `conda env create --prefix=/path/to/new/environment -f environment.yml`.

 ## Using Python